 Installation day with Tesla

 The three-person team from Tesla Energy arrived at 10:00 am on a Friday in mid-February.
-All three were former SolarCity employees, and had experience with solar panels as well as battery storage.
+All three were former SolarCity employees and had experience with solar panels as well as battery storage.
 They were all friendly, professional, and wore matching black hoodies with Tesla emblazoned on the front.

 We walked the exterior and interior of the house after their arrival to identify the best location to install the Tesla Powerwall 2.
 The Tesla Powerwall 2 will technically perform better in an indoor environment due to less extreme changes in temperature, but it can also be installed outside.
 Ideally it would be installed within 20 feet of the electric meter, but further is possible.
 When located outdoors, the battery should be placed in a more protected area if possible.

-Tesla’s remote design team in Las Vegas had initially thought an indoor installation was possible in our mudroom, but the onsite team didn’t concur – they though it would take up too much space and limit our mudroom’s storage potential (pun intended!!).
+Tesla’s remote design team in Las Vegas had initially thought an indoor installation was possible in our mudroom, but the onsite team didn’t concur – they thought it would take up too much space and limit our mudroom’s storage potential (pun intended!!).
 I agreed with them, and we opted for an outdoor installation under the eave of our roof in a dry location with good sun exposure.

 The installation process took about six hours in total, the latter four of which had to have the power turned off.
 The newly installed battery can provide backup power for all our electric appliances under 30 Amp.